 How Long Does It Take To Get Into Ketosis?

-To improve the rate at which you enter ketosis, there is a method called Fat Fasting.
-I’ve written an article on Fat Fasting on a Ketogenic Diet and everything involved with it.
-Make sure that if you use this method, it is only for a few days, otherwise it can bring harm to you.
+To accelerate the rate at which you enter ketosis, there is a method called the Fat Fasting Technique.
+We’ve written an article on Fat Fasting on a Ketogenic Diet and everything involved with it.
+Make sure you only use this method for a few days (otherwise, it can lead to nutritional deficiencies).

-This website even has tons of recipes you can check out and get ideas from, ranging from breakfast to dinner and even dessert.
-Check out the Keto Recipes section to get inspired in the kitchen!
+Ruled.me has hundreds of recipes you can check out, ranging from breakfast to dinner and even dessert.
+Check out our Keto Recipes section to get inspired in the kitchen!

 How Should I Track My Carb Intake?

 The most common way to track carbohydrate intake is by using MyFitnessPal, Cronometer, or the Carb Manager app.
 We created a comprehensive guide to monitoring carbs using each app which you can find by clicking this link.

 Calories matter, but this doesn’t mean you must count them to lose weight.

 With a ketogenic diet, for example, you rarely have to worry about calorie intake because keto foods tend to fill us up and keep us fuller longer than heavily-processed carb-laden foods.

 That being said, it is still possible to eat too little or too many calories on keto.

 If you’re not getting the results you expect, or if your wellbeing has decreased substantially, then you may need to track calories for a few weeks to get a better idea of how much you should be eating at each meal.